 India

-Full-Body Scanner Trials To Begin At Delhi Airport In May; Aiming To Enhance Security & Speed
+Full-Body Scanner Trials To Begin At Delhi Airport In May; Aims To Enhance Security & Speed

-Delhi International Airport Limited (DIAL) announced on Friday that it will begin full-body scanner trials at Indira Gandhi International (IGI) Airport in May, deploying two scanners each at Terminal 1 and Terminal 3.
+Delhi International Airport Limited (DIAL) announced on Friday that it will begin full-body scanner trials at Indira Gandhi International (IGI) Airport in May, deploying two scanners at each Terminal 1 and Terminal 3.

 The trial period will last for approximately three to four months.

-According to a DIAL spokesperson, “The IT interface for these machines is being finalised, and upon completion of the three-to-four-month trial, a Bureau of Civil Aviation Security (BCAS)-led committee will evaluate the findings and establish a Standard Operating Procedure (SoP) for full-scale implementation.”
+According to a DIAL spokesperson, “The IT interface for these machines is being finalized, and upon completion of the three-to-four-month trial, a Bureau of Civil Aviation Security (BCAS)-led committee will evaluate the findings and establish a Standard Operating Procedure (SoP) for full-scale implementation.”

 Safe & Efficient Scanning